scala/docs.scala-lang/_overviews/scala3-book/fp-intro.md

 Scala lets you write code in an object-oriented programming (OOP) style, a functional programming (FP) style, and also in a hybrid style---using both approaches in combination.
-The essence of Scala is a fusion of functional and object-oriented programming in a typed setting:
+As stated by Martin Odersky, the creator of Scala, the essence of Scala is a fusion of functional and object-oriented programming in a typed setting:

 - Functions for the logic
 - Objects for the modularity